19 killed, including 4 elite Guard members, in Iran attack

 It has been difficult to gauge the extent of the protests, particularly outside of Tehran.
 Iranian media have only sporadically covered the demonstrations.

 Witnesses said scattered protests involving dozens of demonstrators took place Saturday around a university in downtown Tehran.
 Riot police dispersed the protesters, who chanted “death to dictator.”
+Some witnesses said police fired teargas.

-Iranian opposition leader Mir Hossein Mousavi reminded Iran’s armed forces of their duty to people’s lives and rights, the foreign-based opposition Telegram channel Kaleme reported.
+Iranian opposition leader Mir Hossein Mousavi, meanwhile, reminded Iran’s armed forces of their duty to people’s lives and rights, the foreign-based opposition Telegram channel Kaleme reported.

 Mousavi’s Green Movement challenged Iran’s disputed 2009 presidential election in unrest at a level unseen since its 1979 Islamic Revolution before being crushed by authorities.